giorgiodg/giorgiodg.it/src/content/blog/cloud-resume-challenge-aws-foundation/index.md

 - Choose the Permanent (301) forward option
   This is why I said earlier that I shouldn't have bought a GoDaddy domain.

 With the domain and SSL in place, the foundation is ready.
-It was exciting to navigate to <giorgiodg.cloud> and see the website live!
+It was exciting to navigate to <a href="https://www.giorgiodg.cloud" target="_blank">giorgiodg.cloud</a> and see the website live!
 In the next post, I’ll continue with backend integration to make the website dynamic.